OpenRTDynamics/openrtdynamics2/README.md

 See also this [notebook](https://github.com/OpenRTDynamics/openrtdynamics2/blob/master/examples/minimal_demo.ipynb) that contains a running example.

+## Numpy interface

+For convenient design and rapid prototyping, models can be executed directly inside the Python environment taking Numpy arrays as in- and outputs.
+I.e., the fastest way to run a simulation of a model in Python is given by the following example:

+    import numpy as np
+    import openrtdynamics2.lang as dy
+    from openrtdynamics2.ORTDtoNumpy import ORTDtoNumpy

+    @ORTDtoNumpy()
+    def low_pass( u, z_inf ):
+        y = dy.dtf_lowpass_1_order(u, z_inf)
+        return y

+    y1 = low_pass( np.ones(100), 0.9 )

+    # y1 is a numpy array containing the data for the output signal y

+A more detailed insight can be obtained in [example](https://github.com/OpenRTDynamics/openrtdynamics2/blob/master/examples/numpy_interface.ipynb).

+## Example Models

+A good starting point is given in [Simulation of controlled ODEs](https://github.com/OpenRTDynamics/openrtdynamics2/blob/master/examples/pandemic_control.ipynb).
+Herein, some basic concepts are explained in an intuitive example.

 ## Generated code

 The example above also explains how to use the generated source code which basically consists of a set of c++ classes.
 The memory layout is static (i.e., no calls to malloc/new are required).
 Thus, it should be convenient to embed the generated code into almost any target that understands traditional c++, for example, micro-controllers, nodes in the Robot Operating System (ROS) or any codebase written in c++.

-## Example Models

-A good starting point is given in [Simulation of controlled ODEs](https://github.com/OpenRTDynamics/openrtdynamics2/blob/master/examples/pandemic_control.ipynb).
-Herein, some basic concepts are explained in an intuitive example.

 ## Documentation